• Skip to main content

 Which types of cookie dough don’t freeze well?

 Thin and delicate cookies don’t freeze well.
-Don’t freeze cookies that have a runny or liquidy batter such as florentines, madeleine cookies, French macarons, and tuiles.
+Those with a runny or loose batter, such as Florentines, madeleines, and French macarons, do not freeze well.

-When freezing baked cookies make sure to let them cool completely before placing them in an airtight container.
+Before freezing baked cookies, be sure they are completely cool before placing them in an airtight, freezer-safe container.

-You can either wrap the cookies individually or layer them in a storage container.
-Just make sure that the cookies are properly sealed before placing them in the freezer.
+You can either wrap the cookies individually or layer them in the k between sheets of parchment paper.

 When ready to enjoy, simply remove them from the container and place them on a plate to thaw until they reach room temperature.